These 2 Small Cap Gaming Stocks Are Loaded With Goodies: Low Entry Points And Up Nicely Since Our Calls

 Gain: 70c a share or 47% since last April.

-Thus as an example: A 5,000 share position acquired last April at $7,500 trades today at $11,000, yielding $3,500 to take off the table right now.
+Thus as an example: A 5,000-share position acquired last April at $7,500 trades today at $11,000, yielding $3,500 to take off the table right now.
 But we think Full House has lots of runway left.

 Note: In between Full House completed a rights offering of approximately 3,800,000 shares.
 There was some concern among shareholders about dilution and the position of Lee personally.
 To assuage these doubts, Lee pledged to kick in any shortfall of the offering up to $1 million out of his personal funds.
 It proved unnecessary since the offering was quickly oversubscribed.
-It yielded $ 5million which is being used to reinvest and expand company properties to materially enhance patron convenience and build a diversity of new non-gaming assets.
+It yielded $5 million which is being used to reinvest and expand company properties to materially enhance patron convenience and build a diversity of new non-gaming assets.

 We think the capex will begin to show returns by Q2 this year.
 We also believe, and this is a personal take only, that Lee has his eye longer range, on a bigger prize, namely either a merger, more acquisitions, or even possibly a sale to a large regional operator.
 We sense there is a transaction somewhere in the Full House future.